Keeping in touch with your workplace

 If you and your employer agree, you can keep in touch with your workplace without losing your Parental Leave Pay.

 You can access up to 10 keeping in touch days.
-This is from when you become your child’s primary carer until the end of your Paid Parental Leave period.
+This is from when you become your child’s primary carer until you return to work.
 These 10 days don’t count as you having returned to work and won’t affect your payment.